Conditions of Use of Clever Monitor Service

 6.10 The Provider is entitled to collect data on the Client’s use of the Service.
 The data include:

 (a) information about the frequency of the use of individual Software functions;

 (b) error messages by the Software.

 6.11 The data collected according to art.
 6.10 are anonymized and by no means include concrete data created by the User, personal or sensitive data or data on specific Users’ activities.
 However, in divergence from the previous sentence, according to art.
 6.10 the data may, in justified cases and in the reasonable extent, also include personal data, provided that the Client gave its express consent and solely for the period of duration of such consent.
-The manner of data collection and detailed description of the collected data is set out in the Documentation.
 The range of the data collected according to art.
 6.10 may be extended, with the conditions of the first and second sentence of this art.
 6.11 preserved, by the Provider’s unilateral decision, unless the subject of the extension was to be personal data for whose processing in this manner the Client did not give its consent or revoked its consent.